 The VPN kill switch is also known as the network lock feature and is a must-have for all VPN users.
-It is not rocket science to understand that if you use a VPN you don’t want any online data breaches.
-That’s why kill switch or data leak protection options exist – to assure you that even if your VPN may glitch, you’re still protected by its additional security features specially developed for the unfortunate situations like unexpected disconnects.
+It is not rocket science to understand that if you use a VPN, you don’t want any online data breaches.
+That’s why kill switch or data leak protection options exist – to assure you that even if your VPN may glitch, you’re still protected by its additional security features specially developed for unfortunate situations like unexpected VPN connection drops.

 Yet, if I have to categorize, here’s who needs to use VPN kill switch:

 - Torrent users.
-Torrenting is legal as long as you make sure you’re not breaking the DMCA’s rules.
+Downloading torrents is legal as long as you make sure you’re not breaking the DMCA’s rules.
 Even if you keep your torrenting on the legal side, you still need the extra protection provided by the VPN.
 That’s why connecting to a VPN server is essential, and making sure you’re staying connected is mandatory.
-So, act responsible.
+So, act responsibly.